suzuki-0000/CountdownLabel/README.md

 `countdownLabel.timeFormat = @"mm:ss"`

 #### Scheduled
-you can set as scheduled timer
+you can set scheduled timer

 ```swift
 // after 10 minutes will start a countdown.